Manifold Fitting in Ambient Space: Numerical Results

-Comparing the results in Figure \ref{fig:n1b} and \ref{fig:n2b}, our method is able to retrieve the geometry of the entire manifold.
+In this subsection, we compare our algorithm with other methods (local PCA, Isomap, and LLD) on three low-dimensional manifolds (helix, six-folded, and Swiss roll).

+For one-dimensional manifolds, we applied all compared algorithms, and the results are shown in Figure \ref{fig:com1dim}.
+Our method is able to output smooth curves that are close to the underlying manifolds, as shown in (a) and (e).
+LLD generates locally smooth irregular curves that deviate significantly from the underlying manifolds.
 Local PCA is able to approximate the manifold locally with linear vectors and retrieve some geometric properties of the manifold.
-However, due to the variance of the noisy data, it can affect the results and cause the local PCA to fail.
-In Figure \ref{fig:n1b} we see that local PCA seems to fail at two regions in the helix and in Figure \ref{fig:n2b} it fails at various regions.
+However, the variance of the sample points can affect the results and cause the local PCA to fail, as shown in (c) and (g).
+Isomap is a dimension-reduction method, and can be used to visualize the sample points in the lower-dimensional space.
+However, as shown in the simulations, it cannot be used to retrieve the geometric properties of the manifold in the ambient space.

-Isomap is a dimension reduction method and using Isomap, we can visualize the data in the lower dimensional space.
-However, when we try to map the data back into the ambient space, we see that we are unable to retrieve the geometric properties of the manifold.
-Here, Isomap projects the points onto a 1-dimensional vector which is expected as we only use the first leading eigenvector (since the intrinsic dimension of the manifold is 1) for the projection.
-In this 1-dimensional example, LLD clearly fails to recover the geometry of the manifold.
-From Figure \ref{fig:n1c} and Figure \ref{fig:n2c}, we can see that the recovered curve is close to the original curve and it differs more at the locations with high curvature.

-\begin{remark} In our simulations, we did not compare our results with LLE which is another dimension reduction technique.
-LLE lets the user visualize data that lies in a high dimensional ambient space in a much lower dimensional space.
-LLE differs from Isomap in the sense that the information of the original coordinates are not embedded into the lower dimensional representation.
-Thus, unlike Isomap, with LLE we are unable to map the lower dimensional representation back into the high dimensional ambient space. \end{remark}